codewithpandey/SpringRocket/README.md

-# SpringRocket
+# SpringRocket 🚀 — Universal Microservice CLI
 A Python CLI tool to quickly scaffold Java Spring Boot microservices with optional Docker, PostgreSQL, and SaaS-ready billing endpoints.
 Perfect for small teams or open-source projects that want a working microservice boilerplate in seconds.

-Perfect!
-Since we now have a fully working CLI generator **“SpringRocket”** with correct Maven structure, Docker support, billing placeholders, and fully generated README for each service, here’s a **polished, updated `README.md` for your CLI repo**:

----

-# **Universal Microservice CLI — SpringRocket 🚀**

 **SpringRocket** is the name of this CLI because it lets you **launch Spring Boot microservices at rocket speed**.

-We wanted a name that captures the thrill of taking an idea and having a fully working microservice ready to run in **seconds**.
+I wanted a name that captures the thrill of taking an idea and having a fully working microservice ready to run in **seconds**.
 With SpringRocket, you don’t wait — you scaffold, run, and see your service in action almost instantly.
 Think of it as your personal launchpad for microservices and SaaS-ready applications.

 ---

 ## **Features**

 * Generate a **Spring Boot microservice** with REST endpoints
-* Fully **Maven-compliant project structure** (`src/main/java`, `src/main/resources`)
+* Fully **Maven-compliant project structure**
 * Optional **Dockerfile** for containerization
 * Optional **PostgreSQL DB config** (`application.properties`)
 * Optional **BillingController** with **Stripe/PayPal placeholders**